therkildsen-lab/data-processing/lcwgs_data_processing.md

 #### Install programs used

 If you are not working on the Therkildsen server, you might need to intall the following programs to your machine.
-Then you will also need to change the paths to these programs in the relavant scripts.
+The program paths will then need to be inputted to each script (see script headers).

  * `Trimmomatic` http://www.usadellab.org/cms/?page=trimmomatic
  * `fastp` https://github.com/OpenGene/fastp